 All BC schools include students, parents, and staff in the development and review of Codes of Conduct.
 Our Code of Conduct is updated each spring in consultation with our partner groups - Staff, School Planning Council, and District Leadership.
 All are given an opportunity to provide feedback.

-This document is meant to be dynamic, living, meaningful and authentic, so feedback is always The purpose of this document is to reflect the new provincial standards for "Codes of Conduct". as stated below:
+This document is meant to be dynamic, living, meaningful and authentic, so feedback is always welcome.
+PANTHERS Expectations regarding acceptable conduct are made known to all students, parents and school staff, as well as to temporary staff and visitors.
+Students, parents, coaches and involved members of the greater community are also made aware of protocols to follow when acting as ambassadors of the school.
+Provincial Standards For Codes of Conduct Order: